 It was a warm summer afternoon years and years ago.
 Upon seeing him across the busy London street, I immediately thought he reminded me of someone I’d known for a long time, of late winter and early spring, of excitement and safety of first love, of adventures and home all at the same time.

 Then just like that, unexpectedly and completely against my will, something blossomed in my naive heart.
 I didn’t tell him any of that though.
-I listened to his answer on me, feeling satisfied with his genuineness and told him, uh huh, I had to finish my pizza.
+I listened to his impressions of me, feeling satisfied with the genuineness and told him, uh huh, I had to finish my pizza, refusing to reveal my thoughts.

 That’s why I didn’t ask any question.
 I didn’t mention the future, the dreaded talk “Where is this going?”
 I went with the flow, with happy hours and dinners and deep talks.
 With long walks home and playful showers and unexpected morning kisses.
 Cold beers and pizza and same old Scotch and cigarette breaks under the city lights.